 I plan to create a circular drawing with pencil and black fine liner at the full moon in each month of 2021.
 It may hold different content, it may be abstract or expressive, but it will always be with simple media and on paper.
 There are other contributing factors which I will write more about at a later date but for now I am enjoying opening up a new avenue of research, documentation and expression.'

-The project has continued in 2022 and this year's images will be updated here soon, I was fortunate to be able to show the 2021 drawings in my 'Time and Tide' exhibition.
-This is an extract from my artist statement.
+The above text was written in January 2021, the project has continued into 2022 as seen in the top 13 images on this page, you can see the 2021 images below these.
+I was fortunate to be able to show the 2021 drawings in my solo exhibition this year 'Time and Tide'.
+The following is an extract from my artist statement.